5 MIN READ

 - Aerospace engineers (working on a spaceport in New Mexico)

 Michelle Brunner runs ReMiks Jewelry from her motorhome.
-“I crisscross the country full time in my RV in search of natural & organic elements, as well as recycled treasures,” she explains.
+“I crisscross the country full time in my RV in search of natural and organic elements, as well as recycled treasures,” she explains.

 Selling everything and starting a vagabond lifestyle is a big transition, but it doesn’t have to be expensive.